trixi-framework/HOHQMesh/Documentation/docs/three-dimensional-hexahedral-meshes.md

 <p align = "center"> Fig. 20.
 Simple Extrusion of a semi-circular mesh with bottom topography</p>

 When using the `SIMPLE_EXTRUSION` algorithm, bottom topography can be added as shown below:
-The simplest way is to define the bottom topography with an equation in a `TOPOGRAPHY` block, e.g.
+The simplest way is to define the bottom topography with an equation in a `TOPOGRAPHY` block, e.g.,

         \begin{TOPOGRAPHY}
            eqn = h(x,y) = x^2 + y^2